-BCM regulatory requirements and standards are increasingly being enhanced in response to a growing focus on corporate governance and risk management and the devastating impacts of technology disruptions and catastrophic events.
-The enhancements are designed to help organizations develop more effective continuity responses to the evolving threat landscape, including providing enhanced protections for employees and all those who depend on an organization's services (e.g., customers, clients and patients).
+BCM regulatory requirements and standards are increasingly being enhanced in response to a growing focus on corporate governance and risk management and the devastating impacts on the business from technology disruptions and catastrophic events.
+The enhancements are designed to help organisations develop more effective continuity responses to the evolving threat landscape, including providing enhanced protection for employees and all those who depend on an organisation's services (e.g., customers, clients and patients, third parties).

-Regulations and standards are used to support BCM program development, measure adherence and assess maturity.
-While regulations and standards often provide guidance on required or suggested areas of focus and approaches to BCM, they rarely dictate specific items, formats or levels of detail in planning documentation.
+Regulations and standards are used to drive BCM program development, measure adherence and assess an organisation's resilience maturity.
+While regulations and standards often provide guidance on required or suggested controls, areas of focus and approaches to BCM, they rarely dictate specific items, formats or levels of detail in planning documentation.
 The most comprehensive guidelines and standards are geared toward financial services.
-Using these more rigorous guidelines, it is not uncommon for other industries to apply the relevant controls and strategies as they model all best practices.
+Using these more rigorous guidelines, it is not uncommon for other industries to apply the relevant controls and strategies as they model their BCM program against best practices.